 Oil paints are generally applied in three coats with varying compositions namely the first coat as a primer, the second coat as undercoats, and the final one as final coats.
 This is the most commonly used type of paint.

-Plastic paint comes in many varieties under different brand names.
+This type of paint comes in many varieties under different brand names.
 Plastic paint gives a pleasing appearance and it is used for houses, auditoriums, etc. Generally, two coats of plastic paint are used for practice.
 Plastic paints are cheaper than emulsion paint.

 Silicate paint has no chemical interaction with the surfaces on which they are applied.
 Two or three coats of silicate paint are recommended.